 Today, we are more interconnected than ever before.
 Not only do we use the Internet to stay connected, informed, and involved, but we rely on it for all of our day-to-day needs.
 The nation's critical infrastructure relies heavily on the Internet for everything from submitting taxes, to applying for student loans, to following traffic signals, to even powering our homes.
 Can you imagine our lives without the Internet?

 Yet, for all of its advantages, increased connectivity brings increased risk of crime - thus making cybersecurity one of our country's most important national security priorities.
 Recognizing the importance of cybersecurity, President Obama designated last October as National Cyber Security Awareness Month (NCSAM).
 NCSAM is designed to engage and educate public and private sector partners through events and initiatives with the goal of raising awareness about cybersecurity and increasing the resiliency of the nation in the event of a cyber incident.
-October 2012 marks the ninth annual National Cyber Security Awareness Month sponsored by the Department of Homeland Security in cooperation with the National Cyber Security Alliance (NCSA) and the Multi-State Information Sharing and Analysis Center(MS-ISAC).
+October 2013 marks the tenth annual National Cyber Security Awareness Month sponsored by the Department of Homeland Security in cooperation with the National Cyber Security Alliance (NCSA) and the Multi-State Information Sharing and Analysis Center(MS-ISAC).

 Mission from President Benson